 Peperomia Care Guide

-Although the species vary in appearance, many of them have a shared feature which is often small rounded leaves of varying patterns, making them quite a ‘cute’ addition to your collection.
+Although the species vary in appearance, many of them have a shared feature which is often (though not always) small rounded leaves of varying patterns, making them quite a ‘cute’ addition to your collection.

 Peperomia are also low light and non-toxic houseplants which means they’re safe for your furry companions and you don’t need to worry about finding a spot that receives direct sunlight.
 There are also variegated Peperomia for other gardeners who love that look.